mdzierzkowski/minimal-slackware-tags/README.md

 **Tagfiles and list of packages for minimal installation of Slackware Linux 14.2**

 ### Why?
 I like the idea of a minimal system with only the software I need, something like FreeBSD's *base* with some programs form ports.
-In default istallation of a **Slackware Linux** there are 8 (eight) console text editors (some of them have no release for almost 10 years), 4 console mail clients, etc. If I don't use them why install them?
+In default istallation of a **Slackware Linux** there are 8 (eight) console text editors (some of them have no new release for almost 10 years), 4 console mail clients, etc. If I don't use them why install them?

 Note that this is not a hardcore minimal set of packages.
 My goal is to provide a minimal **usable** installation.
 Having no network is not usable for most cases.

 ### Contnet
-+ **Base**: this tagfiles provide a minimal usable installation of Slackware Linux including UEFI boot, kernel-huge, wired and wireless networking, *but no Xorg*.
++ **Base**: these tagfiles provide a minimal usable installation of Slackware Linux including UEFI boot, kernel-huge, wired and wireless networking, *but no Xorg*.
 + **Base Xorg**: same as **Base**, but with Xorg.
 + **Slackware tags**: set of tagfiles form Slackware 14.2 iso image.